-To this end, we compared the age-at-death distributions in 1990 and the distributions in 1993 for these countries for each biological sex utilizing the proposed test, as well as the energy test \citep{szek:04} and the graph based test \citep{chen:17:3}.
-The densities of these distributions are shown in Figure~\ref{fig:mort_eastEuro-dens} and the test results are summarized in Table~\ref{tab:mort_eastEuro}, where the tests are referred to in the same way as in the simulations in Section~\ref{sec:test_simu} and $p$-values less than $0.05$ are highlighted in bold.
+To this end, we compared the age-at-death distributions in 1990 and the distributions in 1993 for these countries separately for females and males, utilizing the proposed test, as well as the energy test \citep{szek:04} and the graph based test \citep{chen:17:3}.
+The densities of these distributions are shown in Figure~\ref{fig:mort_eastEuro-dens} and the test results are summarized in Table~\ref{tab:mort_eastEuro}, where the tests are implemented and referred to in the same way as in the simulations in Section~\ref{sec:test_simu} and $p$-values less than $0.05$ are highlighted in bold.

-In Figure~\ref{fig:mort_eastEuro-dens}, it can be seen that males' age-at-death densities in 1993 vary more across the Eastern European countries than in 1990 while females' age-at-death densities in 1990 and 1993 are similar distributed.
-While the proposed test does not find a significant difference between females' age-at-death distributions in 1990 and 1993, the $p$-value of the proposed test for males' age-at-death distributions is below $0.05$, which provides evidence that there is a systematic change in males' age-at-death distributions of these Eastern European countries between 1990 and 1993.
-In contrast, the energy test and the graph based test do not find a significant difference at the $\alpha=0.05$ significance level in either females' and males' age-at-death distributions between 1990 and 1993.
+In Figure~\ref{fig:mort_eastEuro-dens}, it can be seen that the age-at-death densities of males in 1993 vary more across the Eastern European countries than in 1990 while the variation of those for females is more similar.
+While the proposed test does not find a significant difference between age-at-death distributions for females in 1990 and 1993, the $p$-value of the proposed test for males is below $0.05$, which provides evidence that a systematic change occurred in the age-at-death distributions for males in these Eastern European countries between 1990 and 1993.
+In contrast, the energy test and the graph based test do not find significant differences at the $\alpha=0.05$ significance level for either females or males.